 You can find out how long it should take to double your money with the rule of 72.
 For this calculation, you divide 72 by your expected return.
 A 5% return would take 14.4 years to double your money.

 Of course with this rule, you’ll need to have a realistic percentage you expect for a return, you can’t always expect double digits in every single year.

 You also need to realize that it works better if you have a lump sum to invest.
 It’s easier to figure out how much money you’ll end up with if you’ve got a large amount of capital to invest for the future.

 So, how much money do I need to retire?

 Hopefully these retirement calculations will help you see what you’ll need to save to have the retirement you’re looking forward to.
 Keep in mind that a couple that have worked most of their adult lives and retired at 65 can expect CPP and OAS to pay as much as $30,000 a year.
-So work that into your numbers and you’ll likely be pretty pleased with how easy it can be to retire comfortably with just a little planning!
+Many people get discouraged about their retirement needs because they forget about CPP and OAS.
+Work those programs into your numbers and you’ll likely be pretty pleased with how easy it can be to retire comfortably with just a little planning!